lapinek/platform-scripting/README.md

 #### Evaluating Scripts

 You can try out your script by validating it, as described in the [IDM Docs](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/#script-endpoint).
-In order to be able to access the `/script` endpoint you will need to authorize your client.
-In `forgeops`, you would need to provide an access token from `amadmin` user associated with the `openid` scope in a request made to the IDM `/script` endpoint.
+In order to be able to access the `/script` endpoint you will need to authorize your client for making request to the IDM `/script` endpoint.
+In `forgeops`, you would need to provide an access token from `amadmin` user.
+The token will need to be associated with the `openid` scope.

 For this example, we will describe how you can create `scripts` OAuth 2.0 client in [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) (AM), which can be performed with the following cURL command: